nestauk/flow-temp-toolkit/src/principles/1-introducing-the-concept.md

     body: >
       <ul>

-      <li>Combi boilers work best when they heat radiators at 55 degrees or below</li>
+      <li>Combi boilers reach the highest levels of efficiency when the water that heats the radiators returns to the boiler below 55 degrees.</li>

       <li>Most boilers in the UK are set at temperatures above this, with the average temperature of water to radiators being around 70 degrees.</li>